 "The club has invested a significant sum into pitchworks over the summer months and we are confident that it is in first-class condition.

 "We will, however, meet with our pitch consultants immediately to carry out a full analysis of today's events."

 The postponement means Black Cats fans will have to wait for the debut of £14m striker Steven Fletcher.

 Winger Adam Johnson, signed from Manchester City on Friday, had been due to be presented to Sunderland supporters before kick-off.

 The pair could feature in Tuesday night's League Cup game against Morecambe for their new club.

 Reading fans who had already arrived at the Stadium of Light faced a 300-mile, five-and-a-half hour return journey without seeing a ball kicked.

-"Such a shame for our supporters - a massive thank you to all who travelled."
+The club tweeted its condolences: "Such a shame for our supporters - a massive thank you to all who travelled."